Connect with a certified trainer for free

 Lumbar Degenerative Disc Disease Symptoms & Treatment

-Degenerative disc disease in the lumbar spine is a condition characterized by lower back pain, and caused by age-related wear and tear on one or more discs in the spine.
+Degenerative disc disease (lumbar spine) is a condition characterized by lower back pain caused by age-related lumbar disc wear and tear on one or more discs in the spine.

 Degenerative Disc Disease (Lumbar Spine) Hero Image 2